OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 At this point OED needs to support three types of units for readings:

 1. Quantity that represent something physical and can be consumed.
 In OED these are energy (kWh, BTU, ...), volume, mass, etc. Note a number of other units used fall into this including CO2 as mass, money, gasoline (volume), etc. This is how the code and DB code gets readings and that will continue to work for units other than kWh that currently done.
+This has unit_represent in the units table in the database of quantity.
 2. Rates that are typically quantity/time.
 In OED these are power (watt, ...), gallons/min, etc. OED needs to change how it gets readings for this to work (see below).
+This has unit_represent in the units table in the database of flow.
 3. Quantities that are not consumable and do not have a rate of usage associated with them.
 The only one at this time is temperature.
 Unlike the other two, it does not make sense to sum these to get a total quantity.
 For example, summing temperatures (not for finding the average) does not really make sense.
 Thus, these can only be shown on a line graph where the unit is the original quantity but often averaged.
 It will get the line value in the same way as rates.

-TODO units need to be labeled so OED can tell which of these 3 it is dealing with.
+This has unit_represent in the units table in the database of raw.

 ### how-oed-should-calculate-readings-displayed-in-line-graphics